-This division will parade on Thursday next, the 27th inst, (in concurrence with the arrangements made by the Corporation of the city, for the purpose of receiving the First Regiment of New York Volunteers, upon their triunphant return from the battle-fields of Mexico.
+This division will parade on Thursday next, the 27th inst., (in concurrence with the arrangements made by the Corporation of the city, for the purpose of receiving the First Regiment of New York Volunteers, upon their triumphant return from the battle-fields of Mexico.

-The division line will be formed upon the Battery, with the right on Whitehall, at quarter past 10 o'clock, A. M., precisely, immediately after which, the Volunteers will be received by the division.
+The division line will be formed upon the Battery, with the right on Whitehall, at quarter past ten o'clock, A. M., precisely, immediately after which the Volunteers will be received by the division.

-The salute upon the landing of the volunteers at Castle Garden, will be fired under the direction of Brigadier General Morris, of the second brigade.
+The salute, upon the landing of the Volunteers at Castle Garden, will be fired, under the direction of Brigadier-General Morris of the second brigade.

-Brigadier General Hall, of the third brigade, will direct two troops of horse to report to the Division Inspector upon By order of s
+Brigadier-General Hall, of the third brigade, will direct two troops of horse to report to the Division Inspector upon the Battery, at 10 o'clock, precisely, and a troop to report to the Major-General at the same hour, at his quarters, for escort duty.